-12.1.
-The tender evaluation has identified a number of suitable providers for the Council's insurance programme, which has also led to some savings as specified in paragraph 8.6.
-The insurance covers are being placed with a range of insurance providers based on an evaluation of the cost of the cover, an assessment of the policy cover itself and the quality of the service from the providers.

-- 12.2.
-However, as set out in paragraph 8.3 the terms provided for all bids under Lot 1 - Property (for which the decision is deferred and delegation proposed) represent a clear hardening of the market and the overall result of the market exercise, compared to premium spend in 2022/23, is likely to lead to a significant premium increase.
-This is estimated to be up to a 55% increase on 2022/23 spend.
-Provision has been made in the 2023/24 budget for this increase. - 12.3.
+- 12.1.
+The tender evaluation has identified suitable providers for the Council's property insurance programme.
+The insurance cover is placed with an established public sector insurer operating in the UK market and based on an evaluation of the cost of the policy, an assessment of the policy cover itself and the quality of the service from the providers. - 12.2.
+However, as set out in paragraph 8.3 the terms provided for all bids under Lot 1 Property (for which the decision is deferred and delegation proposed) represent a clear hardening of the market and the overall result of the market exercise, compared to premium spend in 2022/23, has resulted in a significant premium increase.
+As a result, there is an estimated increase of up to 48% on the 2022/23 spend.
+We have made provisions for this increase in the 2023/24 budget. - 12.3.
 As with the existing contract the cost of insurance premiums will be recharged to service areas and schools with the internal fund used to meet claims below the insurance deductibles.
 Insurance costs are included within departmental budgets. - 12.4.
-The total value of the contract for lots 2-6 only is £11,220,260.15 including VAT and Insurance Premium Tax (IPT).
+The total value of the contract for lot 1 only is £ £11,606,683 including Insurance Premium Tax (IPT).
 This cost is for the full 5 (3+2) years of the contract subject to renewal terms as mentioned in paragraph 5.6.